3-Productions/ChasedByDarknessTranslations/README.md

 Avoid automatic translators (like Google Translate) as much as possible.

-If necessary, you are free to consult a dictionary.
+If necessary, you can consult a dictionary.